 Funeral Services will be held at 11:00 A.M.
 Wednesday, March 4, 2020 at Moore Funeral Home in Brazil with burial to follow at Mt.
 Calvary Cemetery.
 The family will accept friends for visitation on Tuesday, from 4:00-8:00 P.M. and again on Wednesday from 10:00 A.M. until the time of service.
 Memorial contributions may be made to the Mt.
 Calvary Cemetery Association.

-To plant a tree in memory of Jack Dean Knust, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Jack Dean Knust, please visit our floral store.

 Mt.
 Calvary United Methodist Church